 Most people have little knowledge of the rules and regulations surrounding professionals.
-The public is unaware of what they are owed and what they should expect in terms of the level of diligence, time and costs.
+The public is unaware of what they are owed and what they should expect in terms of the level of diligence, time, and costs.
 They must rely on the expertise of the professional they have engaged to do the right thing for them.
-It can be challenging to find out whether or not the standard of care has been met.
+It can be challenging to find out whether the standard of care has been met.

 When people feel they have not been served, the team at Poole Lawyers provides an empathetic and holistic approach to help them understand their options.
-We work with our clients to determine whether or not to move forward with a claim for malpractice.
+We work with our clients to determine whether to move forward with a claim for malpractice.
 If it is in our clients’ best interests, we will file a claim and help them get justice.

-2017 – 2019 — Court Clerk / Legal Search Clerk, Eldor-Wal Registrations – Calgary, AB.I filed documents at the Federal Court, Alberta Court of Appeal, The Court of Queen’s Bench, The Provincial Court, and at Master’s Chambers in Calgary.
+2017 – 2019 — Worked as a Court Runner / Legal Search Clerk at Eldor-Wal Registrations where I filed documents at the Federal Court, Alberta Court of Appeal, The Court of Queen’s Bench, The Provincial Court, and at Master’s Chambers in Calgary.
 I reviewed legal documents and searches to make sure they had been properly prepared and submitted.

-2013 – 2017 — Bachelor of Arts – Law & Society, University of Calgary – Calgary, AB
+2013 – 2017 — Bachelor of Arts – Law & Society, University of Calgary

 2011 – 2013 — Bachelor of Science – Biology, University of Saskatchewan